cyclopcam/cyclops/pkg/videoformat/rf1/readme.md

 and record on 3 files simultaneously, I get 8MB blocks in the HD camera packet files, and 4096 byte blocks in the index files.

+## Dumb Pile of Frames

+Initially, I didn't think about whether to encode packets in RBSP or Annex-B.
+Later on, I realized that by storing packets encoded in Annex-B format with start codes, our packet files become a playable video archive, without any additional work.
+This is helpful for forensic type applications, where you want to throw a possibly corrupted file at something like VLC and just see every frame that you get out.

+I'm not yet sure whether I'll encode to Annex-B if the incoming camera stream is RBSP, because the encoding time is not zero.
+For example, if we were to encode 10 MB/s on an Rpi5, that would take 0.7% of total CPU time.
+This is probably negligible enough that we should always just do it.

 ## Initial Design Thought Process / Notes / Scribbles

 I'm going to prioritize efficiency over robustness in the face of a power